k3vinb0ss/christian_picker_image/README.md

 Flutter plugin that allows you to upload multi image picker on iOS & Android.

+## What changes (iOS) ?

+Current UX for picking images is kind of confusing.

+ - [x] [Single mode] "Take screenshot" button change to remove current selection button.
+ - [x] BottomView (with number of images has been selected), now updated when selecting images from GalleryView in first time.

 ## Getting Started

 ChristianImagePicker is an all-in-one camera solution for your iOS app.
 It lets your users select images from the library and take pictures at the same time.
 As a developer you get notified of all the user interactions and get the beautiful UI for free, out of the box, it's just that simple.